nixitec/lungfish/README.md

 2. In Lightsail
     - Attach Static IP
     - Create DNS Zone
+        - Create A records for @ and www
     - Take note of Name Servers (4)
 3. In Route 53 (or other Register)
     - Register Domain